-John received a Bachelor of Divinity from Grace College of Divinity and a Master of Arts in Religion from Liberty University in Lynchburg, Virginia.
-For several years he also served as the Executive Director of Fayetteville Area Youth for Christ.
-He is currently working on post-graduate work at Regent University.
+John received a Bachelor of Divinity from Grace College of Divinity, a Master of Arts in Religion from Liberty University in Lynchburg, Virginia, and an Educational Specialist from Regent University in Virginia Beach, Virginia.
+For several years he also served as the Executive Director of Fayetteville Area Youth for Christ..
 John began teaching at GCD in the spring of 2012.